codinasion-archive/codinasion-programme/python/programme/9-fibonnaci/README.md

-## Write a Python program to print the Fibonacci series of the first 'n' numbers
+## Write a Python program to print the Fibonacci series for 'n' numbers

 ```
 Input: 10